bikeindex/bikewise/README.markdown

 ### Creating incidents

-You can add incidents to BikeWise.
+You can add incidents to Bikewise.
 Post a hash to [api/v1/incidents](https://bikewise.bikeindex.org/api/v1/incidents) that looks like this:

 ```
 {